teach-afp/www/input/lecture8.md

         src="./assets/img/breakingMT.png">
    </div>

-  To feed `catchError` with the appropriated monadic values, we need to *run* the computations of type `Eval a` to remove all the their upper layers until reaching the right one, i.e., the error layer.
+  To feed `catchError` with the appropriate monadic values, we need to *run* the computations of type `Eval a` to remove all the upper layers until reaching the right one, i.e., the error layer.

   <div class="container">